What is the Process in Creating a Management Plan?

 - Other information as needed.

-For other sponsored research: Investigators will self-identify if any investigator has a significant financial interest (SFI) reasonably related to the study at the time of submission of a Proposal and the IRB Protocol Application form.
-When an investigator or PI identifies that an Investigator on the study has a significant financial interest reasonably related to the study, the COI Office will be informed of the disclosure and will request that the Investigator complete the SFI-Disclosure.
-In most cases, the Investigator will also complete the SFI-Management Plan.
+For other sponsored research: Investigators will self-identify if any investigator has an activity or interest reasonably related to the study at the time of submission of a Proposal and the IRB Protocol Application form.
+When an investigator or PI identifies that an Investigator on the study has a significant financial interest reasonably related to the study, the COI Office will be informed of the disclosure and will request that the Investigator update their Disclosure Profile in UIC Research COI.
+If the interest is not previously disclosed, the Discloser will also need to complete a Pre-Approval Request in UIC Research COI.

 6. Institutional Review Board (IRB) Applications

-A COI committee on Human Subjects Research will evaluate whether the FCOIs are sufficiently disclosed and managed and make a recommendation to the IRB.
+A COI committee on Human Subjects Research will evaluate if Research Certifications with related interests are sufficiently disclosed and managed and make a recommendation to the IRB.
 The IRB has final authority for approving research protocols, which includes evaluating whether the conflict management techniques are sufficient to protect the rights and welfare of the subjects.

 With rare exceptions, all FCOIs must be disclosed in the informed consent documents.